 - Credit evaluations on UK and overseas companies

-- Data from all other market research reports
+- Data from market research reports

-- Fame reports beyond initial free quota
+- Fame reports and Company listings beyond initial free quota

 Members are always notified of any costs before work is undertaken.
 Where possible, an estimate of the likely costs of the search will be supplied before proceeding, but we cannot guarantee in all circumstances not to exceed the estimate given.

 Some searches produce no results.
 We reserve the right to pass on the charges incurred in such a search to a member.
-We require pre-payment for all online searches and reserve the right, in certain circumstances, to decline to conduct online searches on demand and the right to limit the number of searches for any one member.
+We require pre-payment for all online searches by credit card and reserve the right, in certain circumstances, to decline to conduct online searches on demand and the right to limit the number of searches for any one member.